gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 }
 ```

 By installing the sharp plugins in the site, they'll run after the source plugin and transform the file nodes and add fields for the optimized versions at `childImageSharp`.
-The transformer plugin looks for `File` nodes with extensions like `.jpg` and `.png` to create optimized images from, and creates the GraphQL fields for you.
+The transformer plugin looks for `File` nodes with extensions like `.jpg` and `.png` to create optimized images and creates the GraphQL fields for you.

 Now when you run your site, you will also be able to query a `childImageSharp` field on the `post.remoteImage`: